Short bio

 Furthermore, I have investigated dynamical relations, and the predictability, of these special outflows in relation to smaller scale dynamics of the organised convective systems (for instance: convective initiation).

 Lastly, during my previous project in WavesToWeather, I have looked at how various types of contemporary numerical weather prediction models represent these special outflows, and the resulting potential for their critical effects downstream, affecting dynamics at larger scales.
 The associated chain of dynamical processes could explain important so-called forecast busts, as suggested by a study from 2013 (and further studies since).
-Interested readers can find more in my publication list (former paragraphs), or upcoming updates (part of this paragraph).
+Interested readers can find more in my publication list (former paragraphs) and in my latest journal submission (Feb.
+2025).

 In the current MU-MIP project, we will estimate the uncertainty of model parameterizations.
 Hereby, a workflow has been developed, whereby physics and dynamics are essentially "de-coupled" using a so-called single column model, so that the parameterized behaviour of the (normally: coupled) model can be studied in pseudo-isolation from dynamics.
 Nevertheless, the dynamics still acts on the individual columns through prescribed boundary conditions.
 With the workflow, stochastic and systematic uncertainty of parameterizations could be related to stochastic schemes, as well as to the ability of stochastic schemes to describe non-deterministic physical behaviour of atmospheric phenomena (in a fair comparison to, for instance, high-resolution storm-resolving simulations).